 What you need to know before you shop

-What is the difference between gas and electric dryers?
+What Is The difference between gas and electric dryers?

-||Tends to have a lower MSRP* than comparable gas models.
+Electric dryers tend to have a lower MSRP1 than comparable gas models.

-Quick installation (no dedicated gas line required) and easy maintenance.|
+Quick installation (no dedicated gas line required).

 Before deciding on a gas dryer vs. an electric dryer, check your hookups.
 Most laundry rooms come equipped with a 240-volt outlet for an electric dryer.
 If you don’t have an existing natural gas source, the best choice may be to go electric.
 It’s up to you to determine if the initial cost of having a dedicated gas line professionally installed generally outweighs the benefits of a gas dryer.